 Two of a (Different) Kind

-In the end though the two adaptations share at least one honour.
+In the end, though, the two adaptations share at least one honor.
 They both made it into Schneider’s mammoth film compendium “1001 Movies you Must See Before you Die”.
 Vinyl is described as “fascinating and sexy”.
-However Kubrick does one-up it as his adaptation gets an entire double page spread whereas Warhol’s has to share with “The Saragossa Manuscript”.
+However, Kubrick does one-up it as his adaptation gets an entire double-page spread whereas Warhol’s has to share with “The Saragossa Manuscript”.

 Warhol’s legacy continues on both in the art and the film world.
 In August 2014 MoMA announced that they were going to digitize hundreds of his films and screen them for the public.
 Glynn O Brien described Warhol’s cult following as “a movement bordering on a religion”.
 His films and artwork (which he is most known for) continue to amass a huge following and influence artists and filmmakers alike.